+The full account of this lifetime is told in the Vidhurapandita Jataka (#545), while the Catu-Posathika Jataka only relates this single incident from that story.

 The Bodhisatta was once a king’s advisor.
-The full account of this lifetime is told in the Vidhurapandita Jataka (#545) while the Catu-Posathika Jataka only relates this single incident from that story.

-Four great kings – Indra, king of the gods; a naga king; a garuda king; and the Bodhisatta’s king—were friends in their previous lives and one day after keeping the holy-day fast and meditating they sat down to chat.
-Indra wondered what their greatest virtues was.
-The naga king said he had great patience: the garuda are the mortal enemies of naga, but anger never arises in him when he sees one.
-The garuda king said he possessed great self-restraint: naga are the garuda’s chief food, but he remains hungry rather than kill and eat one.
-Indra said he kept great abstinence from desire: he left behind the glory of heaven, where every sort of happiness can be found, and came to Earth to focus on the holy day.
-The human king said he maintained great devotion to religious perfection: he went to his park to observe the holy day instead of going to his harem, which had sixteen thousand dancing girls.
+Four great kings—a naga king; a garuda king; Indra, king of the gods; and the Bodhisatta’s king—were friends in their previous lives, and one day, after keeping the holy-day fast and meditating, they sat down to chat.
+Indra wondered what their greatest virtues were.
+The naga king said he had great patience: garudas are the mortal enemies of nagas, but anger never arose in him when he saw one.
+The garuda king said he possessed great self-restraint: nagas are the garudas’ favorite food, but he remained hungry rather than kill and eat one.
+Indra said he kept great abstinence from desire: he left behind the glory of heaven, where every sort of happiness can be found, and came to earth to focus on the holy day.
+The human king said he maintained great devotion to religious perfection: he went to his park to observe the holy day instead of letting loose in his harem, which had sixteen thousand dancing girls.

 In the Lifetime of the Buddha